How to Make Glazed Kugelhopft, a Delicious Christmas Sweet Bread

 - Icing sugar (1 cup or more)

-Stir together with wooden spoon or a metal whisk on a moderate heat setting.
+Stir together with a metal whisk or wooden spoon on a moderate heat setting.
 Keep stirring until no lumps of icing sugar remain.
-As it gently boils, glaze will start to thicken.
+You want mixture gently boiling but not at a hard boil.
+Continue stirring and watch that bottom doesn't burn.
+As mixture gently boils, glaze will start to thicken.

 Now For The Fun Part!

 Drizzle the glaze over your loaves in a back-and-forth motion.
 Be generous with it.

 The glaze will set up quickly, so while it is still soft, you may choose to make cuts in the top of your loaves, so that when slicing all the way through later, glaze (if thick) doesn't break off in chunks.

 When this glaze is drizzled over your loaves, you will notice just how impressive and tempting your Kugelhopft looks.